Menu

 We start the day by trekking through Sagarmatha National Park, from where we will make our way up to Namche Bazaar, crossing several suspension bridges and passing through scenic villages.
 Overnight in Namche Bazaar.

-Today we will enjoy the views of Mt.
-Everest (8848 m), Nuptse (7861m), Lhotse (8516m), Ama Dablam (6812m), Thamserku (6623m), and Kangtega (6782m), as we make our way further up to Tengboche, through a levelled out tail through woodlands.
+Today, we will enjoy the views of Mt.
+Everest (8848 m), Nuptse (7861m), Lhotse (8516m), Ama Dablam (6812m), Thamserku (6623m), and Kangtega (6782m), as we make our way further up to Tengboche, through a leveled out tail through woodlands.
 Tengboche is a beautiful village home to the largest monastery in the Everest region, Tengboche Monastery – a real spiritual highlight on the trip.

 We will leave behind Dingboche today as we trek through stone-walled fields and alpine landscapes.
 The trail leads us to Bibre (4570m), a yak herdsman place.
 With Island Peak (Imja Tse, 6189m) and Ama Dablam (6812m) as our backdrop, we continue our walk to Chhukung.